 Compared to hardware buttons, software buttons can be really handy because you can change their position or move them around as per your ease, and even cut your dependence on malfunctioning (if any) hardware buttons.
 While iOS has the Assistive Touch inbuilt, stock Android has no such option.
 To bypass that, you can download a free app called Assistive Touch – Quick Ball (free) which lets you choose a custom layout of buttons.
 Besides customizing the buttons, you can personalize the default icon for Assistive Touch or set tap gestures which trigger actions like opening the Recents menu.

 Alternatively, if you want simpler controls, you can download Navigation Bar – Anywhere (free) which gives you a floating navigation bar, which can be used in either portrait or landscape orientation.
 You can also assign action to long-presses on either of the three buttons.
 Alternatively, the navigation bar can also be useful for Pixel 3 users who might have been locked out with the new Android Pie navigation system with sliding navigations.

 Gboard, or the official keyboard by Google, has several tricks up its sleeve including some quick shortcuts which Android users can use to type faster.
 Let’s take a look at some of these cool Gboard shortcuts that you can use:

 Capitalize Individual Letters

 Generally, when we need to type a letter in capitals, we tend to hit the caps-lock key and then type the letter and then, hit the caps-lock key again to turn it off.
-Well, Google Keyboard has a much better solution for this.
-All you need to do is swipe from caps-lock button to the letter you want to capitalize.
+Well, Gboard has a much better solution for this.
+All you need to do is swipe across the keyboard from the caps-lock button to the letter which you want to capitalize.
 Like iOS, you can also hold the Caps button while tapping on the specific letter.